DescriptionJob Schedule: Per Diem

 Job Shift: Shift 1

-Shift Details: per diem, as needed
+Shift Details: As needed

 Work where every moment matters.